 This Day In Writing History

-On January 6th, 1883, the famous Lebanese poet, novelist, artist, and philosopher Khalil Gibran was born.
+On January 6th, 1883, the famous Lebanese writer, artist, and philosopher Khalil Gibran was born.
 He was born Gibran Khalil Gibran bin Mikha'il bin Sa'ad in the Maronite (Arabic Christian) town of Bsharri, Lebanon.

 Gibran's grandfather was a Maronite priest.
 Since his family was poor, Gibran received no formal schooling as a young boy.
 However, he would be tutored by Maronite priests in subjects such as biblical studies and the Arabic and Syriac languages.